soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/collecting-data-for-ediscovery.md

 ## Create a search

-Clicking **New search** on the **Searches** page will start a wizard that guides you through creating a search.
+Clicking **New search** on the **Searches** tab will start a wizard that guides you through creating a search.
 For detailed information on how to create a search, see [Create a search to collect data](create-search-to-collect-data.md).

 After a search is created, a flyout page with details is displayed.
 Note that the **Statistics** and **Preview** buttons are initially grayed out because the search has not completed yet.
-You can keep track of the progress of the search on the **Searches** page.
+You can keep track of the progress of the search on the **Searches** tab.

 ## View search results and statistics
 There are two components of a content search: Statistics (Estimates) and Preview.
-As each of these components complete, you will see the status displayed in the corresponding columns on the **Searches** page change from from **Submitted** to **In progress** to **Completed**.
+As each of these components complete, you will see the status displayed in the corresponding columns on the **Searches** tab change from from **Submitted** to **In progress** to **Completed**.

 Once the search estimate is completed, click the search to display the flyout page, which will display some high-level statistics about the results of the search.
 At this point, the **Statistics** button will be active.
 You can click it to see search statistics, such as: